asjosik1991/lattice-symmetries/python/tutorial.md

 ### Basis

-In this section we will consider generation of basises of various types.
+In this section, we will consider the generation of basises of various types.
-We will not consider symmetry adapted basises yet, we will do it in the section [Symmetry adapted basis](#Symmetry-adapted-basis).
+We will not consider symmetry-adapted bases yet; we will do so in the section [Symmetry-adapted basis](#Symmetry-adapted-basis).

 #### Spin basis
 Let's look at simple examples; at first we will not consider additional symmetries.